Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Jordan is a predominantly Muslim country, and while Islam traditionally prohibits alcohol, observance varies.
 Alcohol certainly isn’t as central to social life here as it is in many Western countries (and you should generally assume a restaurant won’t serve alcohol unless it’s explicitly stated), but it’s also NOT illegal or entirely inaccessible like many other Middle Eastern countries.

-You’ll typically find alcohol in international hotels, some licensed restaurants, and a handful of bars across Amman, along with a small local scene that includes breweries and wineries.
+You’ll typically find alcohol in international hotels, some licensed restaurants, and a handful of bars across Amman (see my favourites below), along with a small local scene that includes breweries and wineries.
 It’s simply less visible and more low-key than you might be used to, with social life more commonly centred around cafés, restaurants, and shisha lounges.

-Located just outside Amman, Jordan River Wines is the country’s first modern winery, producing a surprisingly diverse range of reds, whites, and rosés using grapes grown in the Jordan Valley.
+Located in northeastern Jordan about 1.5hrs from Amman, Jordan River Wines is the country’s first modern winery, producing a surprisingly diverse range of reds, whites, and even bubbly using grapes grown in the Jordan Valley.

-While Jordan might not be the first place that comes to mind as a wine destination (and I’ll be honest: it’s no Tuscany), winemaking in this region actually dates back thousands of years to the Nabateans, the civilisation who built Petra— and this project is part of a broader effort to revive that ancient tradition!
+While Jordan might not be the first place that comes to mind as a wine destination, winemaking in this region actually dates back thousands of years to the Nabateans, the civilisation who built Petra— and this project is part of a broader effort to revive that ancient tradition!

 Best day trips from Amman